-- To recall the memory setting for driver two using the memory switch, press MEMORY button number 2 on the memory switch. - To recall the memory settings for driver two using the 3 RKE transmitter, press the UNLOCK button on the RKE transmitter linked to memory position 2.
+- To recall the memory setting for driver two using the memory switch, press MEMORY button number 2 on the memory switch. - To recall the memory settings for driver two using the RKE transmitter, press the UNLOCK button on the RKE transmitter linked to memory position 2.

 A recall can be cancelled by pressing any of the MEMORY buttons during a recall (S, 1, or 2).
-When a recall is cancelled, the driver's seat, driver's mirror and the pedals stop moving.
+When a recall is cancelled, the driver's seat, and the power pedals (if equipped) stop moving.
 A delay of one second will occur before another recall can be selected.